Skip to content Skip to footer

 There is free street parking near the event, but you may have difficulty finding a spot as space is limited.
 Here are some other parking options:

-- Century Center Garage, at 100 W Main (entrance on Sheridan) is less than 0.5 miles from our event.
+• Century Center Garage, at 100 W Main (entrance on Sheridan) is about 0.5 miles from our event.

 Questions about the Rapid Bus are best directed to Embark at 405-235-RIDE (7433)